 If the Pool Factor and Pool Balance of a Trust differ from the Assumed Amortization Schedule for such Trust, notice thereof will be provided to the Certificateholders of such Trust as described hereafter.
-The Pool Factor and Pool Balance of each Trust will be recomputed if there has been an early redemption, purchase or default in the payment of principal or interest in respect of one or more of the Equipment Notes held in a Trust, as described in "-Indenture Events of Default and Certain Rights Upon an Indenture Event of Default," "Possible Issuance of Additional Certificates and Refinancing of Certificates" and "Description of the Equipment Notes-Redemption," or a special distribution of unused Deposits attributable to (a) the occurrence of a Delivery Period Event of Loss (or an event that would constitute such a Delivery Period Event of Loss but for the requirement that notice be given or time elapse or both) with respect to an Aircraft before such Aircraft is financed pursuant to this offering, (b) the occurrence of a Triggering Event or (c) unused Deposits remaining after the Delivery Period Termination Date, in each case as described in "Description of the Deposit Agreements-Other Withdrawals and Return of Deposits."
-If the aggregate principal payments scheduled for a Regular Distribution Date prior to the Delivery Period Termination Date will not be as set forth in the Assumed Amortization Schedule for a Trust, notice thereof will be mailed to the
+The Pool Factor and Pool Balance of each Trust will be recomputed if there has been an early redemption, purchase or default in the payment of principal or interest in respect of one or more of the Equipment Notes held in a Trust, as described in "-Indenture Events of Default and Certain Rights Upon an Indenture Event of Default," "Possible Issuance of Additional Certificates and Refinancing and Reissuance of Certificates" and "Description of the Equipment Notes-Redemption."
+Promptly following the date of any such redemption, purchase or default, the Pool Factor, Pool Balance and expected principal payment schedule of each Trust will be recomputed after giving effect thereto and notice thereof will be mailed to the Certificateholders of such Trust.
+(Trust Supplements, Section 5.01(c)) See "-Reports to Certificateholders," and "-Certificate Buyout Right of Certificateholders."